Richard Cushing: Catholic-Jewish relations

 From the start of Cushing's tenure as archbishop, he sought closer relations with the Jewish community.
 The author James Carroll has attributed Cushing's outlook to the marriage between his sister Dolly Cushing and a Jewish man, Dick Pearlstein.
 According to Carroll, marriages between Jews and Catholics at this time were very uncommon.
 Cushing made many visits to the couple's house and was on very good terms with Pearlstein.

 In November 1948, Cushing became the first Catholic archbishop to address the Union of American Hebrew Congregations at their convention in Boston.
 He acknowledged that a "staggering" number of Americans held racial and religious prejudices.
 Cushing attacked communism, fascism and all ideologies that threaten the religious freedom of people.

 Cushing was honored by B'nai B'rith as it "Man of the Year" in 1956 for "a lifetime of distinguished service to the cause of human brotherhood under God and in further recognition of great leadership in the fields of education and community relations."
 He was a close correspondent with Robert E. Segal, executive director of the Jewish Community Relations Council of Boston, who played a key role in improving Jewish-Catholic relations.
 Cushing also maintained close contacts with Abram L. Sachar, the historian and president of Brandeis University in Waltham, Massachusetts.

 Communism

 Cushing strongly condemned Communism.
 In 1947, the Episcopal clergyman Guy Emery Shipler went with several other ministers to Yugoslavia.
 As part of their tour, they inspect the cell of imprisoned Archbishop Aloysius Stepinac.
 After returning to the United States, Shipler said that he saw no proof of religious suppression by the communist regime of President Josip Broz Tito.
 Cushing condemned this statement, called the group anti-Catholic and accusing them of selling out to Tito.

-In an interview in June 1959, during the Cold War between the United States and the Soviet Union, Cushing suggested that American high schools provide courses on communism so that teenagers would learn about its "intrinsic evil.
+In an interview in June 1959, during the Cold War between the United States and the Soviet Union, Cushing suggested that American high schools provide courses on communism so that teenagers would learn about its "intrinsic evil."
 In November of that year, after the Cuban Revolution of 1955 to 1959, Cushing condemned Cuban President Fidel Castro from impounding Catholic revenues in Cuba and suggested that he was a communist.
+In 1962 Cushing was a member of a fundraising committee organized by the Cuban Families Committee for Liberation of Prisoners of War, which sought to raise money to pay the ransom set by Fidel Castro for the release of those taken captive as a result of the Bay of Pigs Invasion.